enesbuyuk/golang-form-data-to-sql/README.md

 # golang-form-data-to-sql
-How to send HTML form elements  TO sql database in GoLang?
+How to send HTML form elements to sql database in GoLang?

 ## Requires:
 ``go get github.com/go-sql-driver/mysql``